-Pursuant to the requirements of the Securities Act of 1933, as amended, the Registrant has duly caused this registration statement to be signed on its behalf by the undersigned, thereunto duly authorized, in the city of Kamuela, State of Hawaii, on , 2024.
+Pursuant to the requirements of the Securities Act of 1933, as amended, the Registrant has duly caused this registration statement to be signed on its behalf by the undersigned, thereunto duly authorized, in the city of Kamuela, State of Hawaii, on December 6, 2024.

-By:
+APIMI EDS PHARMACEUTICALS US, INC.

+Ву: /s/ Erik Emerson

 Name: Erik C. Emerson

 Title: Chief Executive Officer